Program Tips

 Healthcare Prep Seminar

 This program requires attendance at a two-day in-person Healthcare Prep Seminar the week before the fall semester begins.
-Students will be sent invitations to these sessions via email and/or postal mail.
-Student will get to meet their cohort and faculty, complete CPR training, learn more about the program and resources, and how to be successful in the program.
+Students will be sent invitations to these sessions via email.
+Student will get to meet their cohort and faculty, complete CPR training, learn more about the program and resources, and learn how to be successful in the program.

 Mandatory Meeting

 New core program students will be invited to an informational meeting prior to starting the core program.
-Invitations will be sent through email and/or postal mail.
-Please make sure we have a current email address and mailing address on file.
+Invitations will be sent via email.
+Please make sure we have a current email address on file.

 508-101 Dental Health Safety

-Pre-Entrance Health History and Physical Exam, Dental Exam, and Dental Office Interview
+Pre-Entrance Health History, Dental Exam, and Dental Office Interview

 Clinical Compliance

-To be in compliance with CVTC's partnering clinical agencies and the agencies' regulating bodies, for example the Occupational Safety and Health Administration (OSHA) and Centers for Medicare and Medicaid Services (CMS), students must be prepared to abide by vaccination mandates and health and safety guidelines as directed by those bodies.
+To be compliant with CVTC's partnering clinical agencies and the agencies' regulating bodies, for example, the Occupational Safety and Health Administration (OSHA) and the Centers for Medicare and Medicaid Services (CMS), students must be prepared to abide by vaccination mandates and health and safety guidelines as dictated by those bodies.
+Vaccination requirements and health documentation must be completed and on file in Clinician Nexus prior to entering the core courses of the program.
+CVTC will notify students at the appropriate time with a specified deadline.
+Students will receive an email invite from Clinician Nexus to create an account and upload their own clinical compliance documents.
+Students are responsible for maintaining their own records.

 CPR